Teradata/stampede/README.md

 It will prompt you for properties such as the name of the stampede and the project's working directory.

 Edit the `.stampederc` and `makefile` created in the project directory to define your workflow.
 See the `$STAMPEDE_HOME/examples` for ideas.
 Note that `$STAMPEDE_HOME/bin` contains helper scripts to ease the development of workflows.
+See also [Make and Bash Notes](MakeAndBashNotes.html) in this directory for some tips.

 Once a stampede has been created, you can invoke it using this command: